 - Parents and their children are invited to look around our Nursery setting and ask questions.
-There are open mornings throughout the year and parents can also ring the school and make an appointment at any time. - Home visits (upon request): practitioners from the Nursery visit the children in their home environment before they start in the Nursery. - Welcome event in the summer term: children starting Nursery in September are invited into the Nursery with their parents to play in the Nursery environment, familiarising with people and the environment. - Stay and play: children are invited to come and spend some time in the Nursery with their parent, just before they begin. - Staggered entry: we take a flexible approach settling the children into our Nursery, children may start at different times and for different amounts of time depending on the child's individual needs and time they take to settle.
+There are open mornings throughout the year and parents can also ring the school and make an appointment at any time. - Welcome event in the summer term: children starting Nursery in September are invited into the Nursery with their parents to play in the Nursery environment, familiarising with people and the environment. - Stay and play: children are invited to come and spend some time in the Nursery with their parent, just before they begin. - Staggered entry: we take a flexible approach settling the children into our Nursery, children may start at different times and for different amounts of time depending on the child's individual needs and time they take to settle.
 Procedures are in place and are individualised to each child. - Settling in meeting: in October, parents are welcomed to come and meet with the Nursery teachers to discuss how their child has settled and their next steps. - The Key Person/Nursery staff compiles an online Learning Journey for each child (Evidence Me) which shows the child's interests, learning, development and progress through photographs and written observations.
-Parents/Carers are encouraged to contribute and add information to the Learning Journey via Evidence Me. - Information from pre-school settings is shared with Nursery staff. - Our school SENDCo will work in partnership with families before the child starts our Nursery to discuss any special educational needs, disabilities or medical needs.
+Parents/Carers are encouraged to contribute and add information to the Learning Journey via Evidence Me. - Information from pre-school settings is shared with Nursery staff. - Our school EYFS and Year 1 SENDCo will work in partnership with families before the child starts our Nursery to discuss any special educational needs, disabilities or medical needs.
 We collect information at point of entry about any other professionals who are involved with the child and family.
 We seek written Parent/Carer permission to work with other professionals before entry to ensure our Nursery is ready to meet the child's individual needs.
 We work with Parents/Carers as equal partners with, for example, Individual Pupil Profiles, or EHATs.
 Professionals who support individual children, such as Speech and Language Therapists, are able to do so in our Nursery, where the child may be more settled and confident.